agile-enigma/SNA-Utilities/README.md

 * edges_df: pandas DataFrame object
 * directed: Specifies whether the graph is directed.
 Default is False.
-* incoming: Specifies whether overlap is determined by incoming or outgoing edges.
+* incoming: Specifies whether overlap is determined by incoming or outgoing edges for directed graphs.
 Default is False.
 * cmap_   : Specifies cmap to be used to map node community assignment to 'color'.
 Default is 'viridis'.

+`sna_utils.mutual_neighbors()` outputs mutual neighbors between two input nodes contained within a NetworkX graph object.
+Automatically determines whether the input NetworkX graph is directed or not.

+Parameters are as follows:

+* nx_graph: NetworkX graph object.
+* node1   : Node contained within nx_graph.
+* node2   : Node contained within nx_graph.
+* incoming: Specifies whether overlap is determined by incoming and outgoing edges for directed graphs.
+Default is False.

 ## convert_graph
 `sna_utils.to_pd_nodeslist()` converts the nodes contained in a NetworkX graph object to a pandas DataFrame.